rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 5. In the pop-up dialog box, select the default method that you want and then click **Save**.

-### Configure account-wide multi-factor authentication settings from an
+### Configure account-wide multi-factor authentication settings from an administrator account
-Administrator account

 Account administrators can update MyRackspace account-wide settings to require all users to authenticate by using multi-factor authentication.
 When this